 Another reason is usually apparent with inexperienced runners who think they will lose fitness by stopping running.
 The truth is you won’t so stop worrying.

 The fact is the taper is valuable and the runner should limit the taper tantrums to get the value from the taper period.
 The uncontrollables can’t be controlled, worrying won’t get you a better park or stop it raining.
-Nerves will happen for most people taking on a big goal, these are natural and embraced rather then feared.
+Nerves will happen for most people taking on a big goal, these are natural and should be embraced rather then feared.

 My taper phase begins next week and I have decided for this upcoming marathon to go with a 10 day taper.
 For this marathon I aim to continue training up until Thursday of next week and then relax over the weekend and the last week.
 I aim to complete two of my normal three key sessions next week being hill repeats and intervals and forgo the long run for obvious reasons.